 Why have a transplant at the Ochsner Multi-Organ Transplant Institute?

-- Ochsner is recognized as #2 in the nation for kidney transplants, by CareChex
+- Ochsner is recognized as #13 out of 244 programs in the nation for kidney transplants, by CareChex

-- Ochsner kidney/kidney-pancreas transplant patients have better survival rates than the national average
+- Ochsner kidney/kidney-pancreas transplant patients have better survival rates than the national rates

 - A Medicare-approved transplant program in New Orleans